mbukowicz/mbukowicz.github.io/_posts/2016-03-25-mongo-db-basics.md

 )
 {% endhighlight %}

-This query will not include fields other than *title* with the exception for the *_id* property:
+This query will return only *title* and *_id* fields:
 {% highlight plain %}
 { "_id": ObjectId(...), "title": "First post" }
 { "_id": ObjectId(...), "title": "Second post" }
 { "_id": ObjectId(...), "title": "Third post" }
 {% endhighlight %}

-This is the only case when we can use both inclusion and exclusion:
+This is the only case when we can use both inclusion and exclusion to get rid of *_id* field:
 {% highlight plain %}
 > db.posts.find( {}, { "title": true, "_id": false } )
 { "title": "First post" }